MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-collaboration-enhanced-experience.md

       > > ![Enter name](media/teams-add-channel-6.png "Enter a team name")

-   **Step 3**- **Add recommended team members**: If you are the owner of the selected team then you can add recommended teammates who either own the record or the record has been shared with them to the team member group.
+   **Step 3**: If you are the owner of the selected team then you can add recommended teammates who either own the record or the record has been shared with them to the team member group.
 From the list, select any or all listed teammates.
 You can also use the search option to find the teammates in the list.
 When you are done, select **Finish**.

    > [!NOTE]
    > You will only see this step only if you are the owner of the selected team while connecting to a customer engagement app record.
 If you are connecting a view of customer engagement app to a Microsoft Teams channel, you will skip this step.
 For more information on how to share a record, see [Assign or share records.](/powerapps/user/assign-or-share-records).